 In Canada, marriage is ended by way of a civil divorce, pursuant to the terms of the Divorce Act.
 As well as terminating the marriage, a civil divorce can address what are known as “corollary issues” such as custody and access and support.
 Once a person has obtained a civil divorce, she or he is free to marry again.

 However, some religions require people to also obtain a religious divorce before they can marry again within the religion.
-This is the case for women who practice Judaism.
+This is the case for some Jewish women.

 A Jewish divorce is called a Get.
 Without it, a woman is considered to still be married to her husband and cannot enter into a Jewish marriage to someone else, even if she has obtained a civil divorce.
 In fact, any new relationship would be considered adultery.